WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 After the feedback systems have massaged reputation data, it’s fed back into the appropriate Entity as a new, updated, or expanded attribute.
 Such attributes are usually of the loosely held type, because they’re not directly controlled by the Entity.

+When combined, Entities and Actions create a pictorial model of the contemporary Web of Trust that encompasses the many elements found in its big tent.
+Questions of identity and verification are addressed by Entities, while privacy, expectations, and reputation all appear in Actions.

 <table style="background-color:LightGray">
   <tr>
     <td>